-AIUK is independent of any political party.
-Activists should not advocate for or against any specific political party in the name of Amnesty.
-The human rights impact of specific policies is legitimate cause for comment.
+Amnesty International is independent of any political party.
+Activists should not advocate for or against any specific political party in the name of Amnesty International.
+The human rights impact of specific policies is a legitimate cause for comment.

-Resonable expenses
+Reasonable expenses

-AIUK reminburses expenses for some activiities.
+AIUK reimburses expenses for some activities.
 If you are not sure whether yours qualify for reimbursement, ask a relevant staff member.
-Where expenses are paid, activists should ensure that they are reasonable and should follow AIUK procedures when making a claim.
+Where expenses are paid, activists should ensure that they are reasonable and follow AIUK procedures when making a claim.